cnpem/ssc-gui/README.md

 ## Guetting started

-Simply use the sscGUI/gui.ipynb notebook to load the example data and play around with the interface!
+Simply use the sscGUI/gui.ipynb notebook to load the example data and play around with the interface.

 ## Feeback